callmespring/callmespring.github.io/index.md

 (i), I am an associate professor of the department of statistics at [London School of Economics and Political Science](http://www.lse.ac.uk/statistics) (LSE).

-(ii) Pior to (i), I was an assistant professor of the department of statistics at [London School of Economics and Political Science](http://www.lse.ac.uk/statistics) (LSE).
+(ii) Pior to (i), I was an assistant professor of the department of statistics at LSE.

 (iii) Prior to (ii), I was a Ph.D. student in [Statistics at North Carolina State University](https://www.stat.ncsu.edu/) (NCSU).
 I work with [Dr. Wenbin Lu](https://www4.stat.ncsu.edu/~lu/) and
 [Dr. Rui Song](https://song-ray.github.io/).